Second Battle of Bull Run Summary

-As Hood’s Confederates crested the hill in pursuit of the retreating Pennsylvanians, McLean’s Buckeyes staggered them with a blistering barrage of artillery and musket fire.
-The stunned Rebels fell back and regrouped for a failed assault against McLean’s left flank.
-A third Rebel attempt finally shattered McLean’s line forcing them off of the hill.
+As Hood’s Confederates crested the hill in pursuit of the retreating Pennsylvanians, McLean’s men staggered them with a blistering barrage of artillery and musket fire.
+The stunned Confederates fell back and regrouped for a failed assault against McLean’s left flank.
+A third Confederate attempt finally shattered McLean’s line forcing them off of the hill.
 McLean lost thirty-three percent of his brigade defending Chinn Ridge, but the Ohioans’ stubborn resistance stalled Longstreet’s onslaught long enough for Pope to establish a defensive perimeter at Henry Hill.

 By the time Longstreet’s Confederates reached Henry Hill, Pope had deployed two well-protected brigades along the base in a washed-out road cut.
-Behind them, the remainder of Reynolds’ division and a brigade of U.S. Regulars braced for the Rebel onslaught.
+Behind them, the rest of Reynolds’ division and a brigade of U.S. Regulars braced for the Confederate onslaught.

 When the Confederates moved forward, Union batteries atop the hill greeted them with an artillery barrage that temporarily halted their advance.
-The Rebels regrouped and mounted attacks against each end of the Union line, but the Yankees held them off until sunset.
-By then the Confederate advance faltered; Longstreet’s soldiers were exhausted, having fought their way across nearly two miles of undulating fields during the afternoon and evening.
+The Confederates regrouped and mounted attacks against each end of the Union line, but the Union soldiers held them off until sunset.
+By then, the Confederate advance faltered because of exhaustion.

 Overnight, Pope resigned himself to defeat and ordered a general retreat.
 By midnight, the rearguard of the Army of Virginia crossed Bull Run headed for Centerville.